jhipster/generator-jhipster-react-native/readme.md

 The generator will create a new directory containing the project.
 It also sets up the Android and iOS app directories.

-#### Configuration

- - In `AppConfig.js`, set your JHipster app's API url
- - If you use the UAA auth type and use a uaaBasePath other than `uaa`, configure that variable
- - If you use the Oauth2 auth type and JHipster <=v4.90, set the client ID and client secret from your JHipster app's application.yml

-### Generators

-##### JHipster Entity Generator
- - Entity - `ignite generate entity <name>`
-    - Prompts for the path to the entity's config (`.jhipster` folder in your app)
-    - Generates all files needed for fetching and displaying the entity.
-    - Includes the API endpoints, redux/saga config, and the user interface

-##### Ignite Generators
-This generator adds Ignite's usual generators to the mix as well.
-We have access to:
- - Container - `ignite generate container <name>`
- - Component - `ignite generate component <name>`
- - Listview - `ignite generate listview <name>`
- - Redux - `ignite generate redux <name>`
- - Saga - `ignite generate saga <name>`
- - Screen - `ignite generate screen <name>`

-### Plugins

-Ignite also enables the generated project to add custom plugins.
-The benefit of using a plugin is that it installs and links third party libraries automatically when adding to a project, you just need to run one command.
-You can add a plugin with `ignite add plugin-name`.

-Examples of plugins include vector-icons, maps, i18n, firebase, and more.
-You can find the [full list of plugins](https://github.com/infinitered/ignite/blob/master/PLUGINS.md) in the main Ignite repository

-Check out [Ignite's documentation](https://github.com/infinitered/ignite/tree/master/docs) for more details.

-### JHipster Version Compatibility
-JHipster is rapidly changing, so you may need to use a specific version of Ignite JHipster when initially generating your project.
-Currently, the only restrictions are based on authentication type.

-##### JHipster Breaking Changes
- - Password API endpoints changed from using an underscore `_` to a hyphen `-` in JHipster v4.8.0+
-##### UAA Auth Type:
- - JHipster Versions v4.9.0 and above, use v1.1.0
- - JHipster Versions v4.8.2 and below, use v1.0.0
-##### Oauth2 Auth Type:
- - JHipster Versions v4.9.1 and above is currently unsupported
- - JHipster Versions v4.9.0 and below, use v1.0.0

 [npm-image]: https://img.shields.io/npm/v/ignite-jhipster.svg
 [npm-url]: https://npmjs.org/package/ignite-jhipster
 [semaphore-image]: https://semaphoreci.com/api/v1/ruddell/ignite-jhipster/branches/master/shields_badge.svg